ESSAY: ART OF THE ZERO CATEGORY

 Addendum, May 2014:

 I was contacted by Mr. Andreas Gross, the attorney who is defending the three Israeli men who are currently being held in a German jail, accused of selling forged Russian avant-garde art.
 I gave the attorney the name of the man who sold us our collection as well as the names of every person that was in anyway involved in shipping the paintings to us and receiving bank transfers from us.
 Our policy has always been one of utter transparency when dealing with anyone with a legal or law enforcement related inquiry.
 Our primary hope is to discover the true origins of these enigmatic artworks.
 Early, during the acquisition of our collection, we inquired of the seller for an explanation as to how he came to own these works that he was selling us.
-He explained that he had acquired the artworks when he and a couple of other men (who he described as dealers) split the contents of an unclaimed shipping container purchased in Berlin at an unclaimed freight auction some 20 Years ago.
+The seller explained that he had acquired the artworks when he and a couple of other men (whom he described as dealers) split the contents of an unclaimed shipping container purchased in Berlin at an unclaimed freight auction some 20 Years ago.

 Mr. Gross relayed to me his strategy to exonerate his clients, “I can assure you, we really try hard to convince the judges in Wiesbaden, that the artworks offered by my client have been genuine ones."

 Soon after hearing from the attorney I received an email from David Harel.
 David forwarded me court documents showing that the Israeli police were recently ordered by the courts to return the paintings that they had seized in Israel in conjunction with the German seizures (the accused men had a gallery in Tel Aviv before moving their operation to Germany).
-The court docket instructs the Israeli police to return the seized works on the basis that the police are unable to prove that the questioned works were in fact forgeries.
+The court docket instructs the Israeli police to return the seized works

 Addendum, October 2016: